dustinpfister/blog_posts/_posts/js-json-parse.md

 layout: post
 categories: js
 id: 619
-updated: 2020-06-27 12:57:48
+updated: 2020-10-29 09:57:59
-version: 1.10
+version: 1.11
 ---

-This will be a quick post on the [JSON.parse](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/parse) method which is a native javaScript built in way to parse a JSON string into a workable object at least on all modern platforms anyway.
+This will be a general post on the [JSON.parse](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/parse) method.
+The JSON.parse method is a native javaScript built in way to parse a JSON string into a workable object, at least on all modern platforms that support this method.
+The JSON parse method is a is then an inversion of the [JSON stringify](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify) method is for turning a workable object into a JSON string.

 If you are new to javaScript a [JSON string is a data interchange format](https://en.wikipedia.org/wiki/JSON) that is often the default solution for such a thing in a javaScript environment.
-The JSON parse method is a way to convert a JSON string to a workable object and the json stringify method is for turning an object into a string.
+However the standard is not used with javaScript alone, the format is often used in many other programing languages because of its close relationship to the web.
+There are of course other options when it comes to data interchange, or data serialization, but getting into that would be off topic.

 The use of the method is fairly straight forward just call the method off of the JSON object and pass a JSON string to parse into an object, the returned object is then the workable object from that json string.